ga-curriculum/express-api-hoot-back-end/signup-a-user/README.md

 ```js
 // controllers/users.js

 res.status(201).json({ user, token });
 ```

-Notice the inclusion of the `token`.
+Notice the route returns a `token`.
 We'll add this `token` to a special tab in Postman, which will allow us to included it as a bearer token on future requests.
-This will be important, as beyond sign up and sign in, all other features in this application will be protected, requiring sign in.
+This will be important, as beyond sign up and sign in, all other features in this application will be protected, requiring authenticated requests to access them.

 ## Test the route in Postman